mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 ### Does it need four posts or two?

 Racks come in two different styles: two-post or four-post.
-On four-post racks, you can mount components to both the front and back.
+On four-post racks, you can mount components to both the front and the back.

-If you plan to buy long, heavy servers, you definitely need to secure them from the front and back.
+If you plan to buy long, heavy servers, you definitely need to secure them from both ends.
 If you want to minimize space, a two-post rack might be sufficient.

 I only wanted front-mounting components, so I could have gotten away with two posts, but four posts felt a bit sturdier, so I figured why not.